barryclark/jekyll-now/README.md

 Keep in mind, this is **not a theme** and will need styling and additional markup to really sing.

-Requires Jekyll 2.0.0.
+Requires Jekyll 2+.
 Doesn't currently work with GitHub Pages because they only support Jekyll 1.5.0

+Full documentation coming eventually, in the meantime the import parts are below.
+I used this starter with some minor CSS changes to build my website [mademistakes.com](http://mademistakes.com), so check that out if you want to see what can be done and how I did it.

 ---